First stop was Paula and David Ben-Gurion's home at Kibbutz Sede Boker. Ben-Gurion and his wife moved into their desert home in 1953.

 An exhibition entitled "The Negev is the cradle of our nation, dangerously vulnerable and dazzlingly prospective" includes short videos of Ben Gurion's life.
 One can trace Ben-Gurion's early years in the Russian town of Plonsk; his aliya [immigration] as a pioneer to the Land of Israel in 1906; his rise to Zionist leadership in 1935; and his role as head of the political and military struggle for the establishment of the Jewish state in 1948.

-It is so amazing to hear the sound of running water in an otherwise quiet desert, and to see a waterfall is even more spectacular, even if it is a trickle after a long dry summer.
+and to see a waterfall is even more spectacular, even if it is a trickle after a long dry summer.

 Not quite Abbey Road (for those Beatles fans who remember the famous album cover) but the name of the game was "follow me"